The One Million Bit Question – Memory

-Also, as a private external collaborator I joined the Barcelona Artificial Intelligence in Medicine Lab, Faculty of Mathematics and Computer Science, University of Barcelona.
+I joined the Barcelona Artificial Intelligence in Medicine Lab, Faculty of Mathematics and Computer Science, University of Barcelona, as a private external collaborator.
 There we strive to enhance the AI-powered automatic analysis of mammography data.
 More specifically, we explore ways of sharing mammography data between hospitals without endangering any sensitive private data.
 In our approaches, we apply Convolutional Neural Networks (CNNs), Generative Adversarial Networks (GANs), and Transformer models via PyTorch.

 The interpretability of trained neural network models is an important active area of research.
 A Convolutional Neural Network (CNN) may classify your data to a very high accuracy into two classes, e.g. 95.6% accuracy.
 However, how do you know that it derives its classifications from relevant features in your data and not just some spurious correlations which happen to be in there?

 During my Master’s thesis at The University of Edinburgh I applied CNNs to the binary classification of Zebrafish swim bout movements.
 Each data point was one short grayscale video of the tail of a zebrafish moving in one of two characteristic ways: either the fish performs a prey-approach-move or just a spontaneous swim move.
 It turned out that my CNN was classifying sim bouts to a higher accuracy than existing hand-crafted algorithms.